Common Reasons for ABR Testing

 Some of the common reasons for ABR testing include:

-- The child did not pass the hearing screening at birth hospital
+- A baby did not pass the hearing screening at the birth hospital

-- Exposure to medications that may cause hearing loss
+- Exposure to medicine that may cause hearing loss

 - Parental or caregiver concern